Birational geometry of moduli of curves with an $S_3$-cover: Introduction

 \begin{teon} Consider a desingularization $\widehat \R_{g,G}\to\overline\R_{g,G}$.
 If $G$ is abelian and $J_{g,G}=\varnothing$, then

 for $n$ sufficiently big and divisible.
 The same is true when $G=S_3$ is the symmetric group of order $3$. \end{teon}

-A key step of this theorem is that the $J$-locus is empty for $\overline\R_{g,S_3}$, which has been proven by the author in \cite[Theorem 5.2.1]{gale19}.
 The extension result is obtained via a non-trivial generalization of Harris-Mumford techniques used in \cite{harmum82}, which is particularly tricky in the case $G=S_3$ because the covering $T_{g,S_3}\to \sing^{\nc}\overline\M_g$ is non-étale.

 Finally, the main result of this paper concerns the component of $\overline\R_{g,S_3}$ parametrizing connected twisted $S_3$-covers, that we denote by $\overline\R_{g,S_3}^{S_3}$.
-This is the really interesting part of the moduli space because its other components are finite covers of the well known moduli of level curves of order $2$ and $3$.
-In order to prove the bigness of the canonical divisor, for every odd genus $g=2i+1$, we write it down as
+The other components are finite covers of the well known moduli of level curves of order $2$ and $3$.
+In order to prove the bigness of the canonical divisor of $\overline \R_{g,S_3}^{S_3}$, for every odd genus $g=2i+1$ we write it down as a linear combination

-where $\U$ and $\M$ are effective divisor, $E$ is a boundary effective divisor and $\lambda$ is the Hodge class.
-In particular the Koszul divisor $\U$ is the jumping locus for the Koszul cohomology $K_{i,1}$ of a particular rank $2$ vector bundle (see Definition \ref{def_U}), its effectiveness is proved in Proposition \ref{propeff}.
-The coefficients $\alpha,\beta,\gamma$ can be chosen all positive for $i>5$, proving the following theorem as a consequence of the bigness of $\lambda$. \begin{teon} The moduli space $\overline\R_{g,S_3}^{S_3}$ is of general type for every odd genus $g\geq 13$. \end{teon}
+where $\alpha,\beta,\gamma$ are real coefficients, $E$ is a boundary effective divisor and $\lambda$ is the Hodge class, which is known to be big.
+Furthermore, the divisor $\U_g$ is the jumping locus for the Koszul cohomology $K_{i,1}$ of a particular rank $2$ vector bundle (see Definition \ref{def_U}), its effectiveness is proved in Proposition \ref{propeff}, while $\pi^*\M^1_{g,i+1}$ is the lifting of an effective $\M_g$ divisor introduced by Harris and Mumford (see Definition \ref{def_mmm}).
+Therefore $\overline \U_g$ and $\pi^*\M^1_{g,i+1}$ are both effective.
+In Proposition \ref{prop_fin} we prove that the coefficients $\alpha,\beta,\gamma$ can be chosen all positive for $i>5$, and this implies the bigness of $\lambda$ and the space $\overline\R_{g,S_3}^{S_3}$ being of general type. \begin{teon} The moduli space $\overline\R_{g,S_3}^{S_3}$ is of general type for every odd genus $g\geq 13$. \end{teon}

 In \S\ref{s2} we introduce the compactification of $\R_{g,G}$ via twisted $G$-covers and admissible $G$-covers.
 In \S\ref{struct} we describe the boundary of $\overline\R_{g,S_3}$ and evaluate its canonical divisor.
 In \S\ref{ext} the extension of pluricanonical forms is shown and in \S\ref{finally} we build the Koszul divisor and conclude the proof.